11 Ways To BACKUP PHOTOS Without Computer[While TRAVELING]

 When I am traveling for wildlife and bird photography, I don’t like to take my laptop with me.
 I carry multiple lenses and camera bodies with me.
 So, carrying a laptop will be a burden for me.
 I prefer to backup photos without using a computer,

 So, if you are also looking for one, then you will find this article extremely useful.
-I will share 13 different methods to backup your images without using a computer when you are traveling for photography.
+I will share 11 different methods to back up your images without using a computer when you are traveling for photography.

 Many DSLR and Mirrorless cameras come with dual memory card slots.
 It can be identical slots or different ones.
 So, you can use one of the cards to record the actual capture and the other memory card as the backup.
 You can move the photos to the backup memory card whenever the actual shooting recording media is full.